Multifaceted phase ordering kinetics of an antiferromagnetic spin-1 condensate: Acknowledgements

-We wish to thank Piotr Deuar and Micha\l{} Matuszewski for useful discussions.
-EW and JP acknowledge support from the National Science Centre (Poland) grants No. 2015/18/E/ST2/00760 and No. 2012/07/E/ST2/01389, respectively.
+We wish to thank Piotr Deuar and Micha\l{} Matuszewski for useful discussions, and Oleh Hul for careful reading of manuscript.
+EW and JP acknowledge support from the National Science Centre (Poland) grants Nos.
+2015/18/E/ST2/00760 and 2012/07/E/ST2/01389, respectively.